MathiasHarrer/protect-website/content/en/home/ueberuns.md

 subtitle = ""
 +++

-The Protect Lab is an interdisciplinary research unit headed by  Assoc.
-Prof. David Daniel Ebert.
+The Protect Lab is an interdisciplinary research unit headed by  Dr. habil.
+David Daniel Ebert.
 We focus on the development, scientific evaluation and implementation of Behavioral Health Technology interventions to promote public health, with a special focus on mental illness.

-The ProtectLab is associated with the Friedrich-Alexander-University Erlangen-Nuremberg's Department of Clinical Psychology and Psychotherapy and works in close cooperation with a cluster of national and international research institutes, service providers,  and public policy representatives.
+The Protect Lab is associated with the Friedrich-Alexander-University Erlangen-Nuremberg's Department of Clinical Psychology and Psychotherapy and works in close cooperation with a cluster of national and international research institutes, service providers,  and public policy representatives.

 <!DOCTYPE html>
 <html>